eser/stack/fp/README.md

 ### removeKeyFromObject(source, ...keys)

-removes items with specified key(s) from an object.
+removes items from an object based on their keys.

 ```js
 import { removeKeyFromObject } from "$cool/fp/remove-key-from-object.ts";